eda-ricercatore/admin-notes/skill-set/skill-set-1.md

 				- the common control plane for data pipelines across clouds enables easy management
 				- self-managed and (self-)deployed in the cloud
 				- "launch, manage, and secure Airflow environments with an enterprise-ready software platform built for the most demanding settings"
+				- "reduce task latency with optimized configuration and auto-scaling"
+				- reduce infrastructure consumption for long-running tasks
+				- monitor infrastructure resources at the task-level
+					* identify bottlenecks before they become problems
 				- control plane, end-to-end visibility and control in Astro/Astronomer's cloud:
 					* manage environments
 					* deploy projects